pearlsprathap/Celery-Kubernetes-Operator/README.md

              kubectl apply -f deploy/cr.yaml

-- Deploy redis, which this case is going to serve both as backend and broker.
+- Deploy redis, which in our  case is going to serve both as backend and broker.
 Post this step, we could see a pod created for redis.

              kubectl apply -f templates/static/redis-master.yaml

  ![Screenshot](img/redis_deployment.PNG)

-- Deploy for operator
+- Deploy the operator

              kubectl apply -f deploy/operator.yaml